 Do not buy your kids shoes or socks made from synthetic materials.
 Shoes made of plastics or synthetic materials increase the chance that bacteria might grow in them.
 This also goes for socks.
-Fabrics like nylon, rayon, and others increase the chances for a funky smell because they mess with the airflow to your child’s feet.
-Stick to cotton, leathers, and breathable material.
+Fabrics like nylon, rayon, and others increase the chances of a funky smell because they mess with the airflow to your child’s feet.
+Stick to cotton, leather, and breathable material.

 Air them out.
 Going barefoot and letting the feet air out daily can also be very helpful.
 Encourage your child to take off their shoes and socks after school or when they are playing around the house.
 It will give their feet some time to breathe.